unikraft/eurosys21-artifacts/experiments/fig_19_compare-dpdk/README.md

 The server is running on the first machine (in the AE testbed, this is `uktut1`).
-For this experiment we change `TXONLY_DEF_PACKET_LEN` from `dpdk/app/test-pmd/testpmd.h` in order to vary packet sizes.
+For this experiment we change `TXONLY_DEF_PACKET_LEN` from `dpdk/app/test-pmd/testpmd.h` in linux dpdk and test_dpdk/basic_forward/pktgen.h in unikraft in order to vary packet sizes.

 Following sizes are explored: 64, 128, 256, 512, 1024, and 1500.